S2 Framework

 Mobile

-When describing size variants of classes, use standard abbreviations for sizes.
+When describing size variants of classes, use standard abbreviations for sizes (and typography).

 Deeper